The Dover Boys at Pimento University: Production

+The cartoon's distinct limited animation style would be adopted as something of a house style by the studio UPA; animators who worked on this short, including Robert Cannon and Rudy Larriva, would later work at UPA.
+UPA would too release a cartoon similar to the Dover Boys entitled The Rover Boys in Peril in 1948 exclusively for the United States Navy, which McLeish and Cannon also worked on.

 Legacy

 The characters Tom, Dick, and Larry later made cameo appearances (voiced respectively by Jon Bauman, Jeff Bennett and Rob Paulsen) on the 1990s Fox and WB network series Animaniacs, alongside Slappy Squirrel in "Frontier Slappy", while singing discrediting lyrics about Daniel Boone (voiced by Jim Cummings) until they get fired by him, the Warners in "Magic Time", and in Wakko's Wish.
 A short clip of this cartoon is featured in the opening credits of "Less Than Hero", an episode of another Fox TV show, Futurama.
 They also appeared cheering in the stands late in the 1996 animation/live-action movie Space Jam.
 A segment of the cartoon is featured briefly in an episode of Agent Carter where it is used as part of a subliminal messaging tool of the Black Widow program.

 With the advent of the Internet, the short gained newfound attention from younger generations, in part because it is one of the few Warner Bros. shorts from that era that fell into the public domain, although it has seen releases from MGM/UA Home Video and Warner Home Video.
-The younger generation were drawn to the animation style, absurd and non sequitur humor, and the satire of the 1910s.
-The cartoon has led to many internet memes as a result, one being Dan's quote "A runabout?
-I'll steal it!
-No one will ever know!".

 In 2018, to mark the short's 76th anniversary, a collaborative effort of over 90 independent animators recreated the short scene for scene with each animator drawing in their own style.
-The reanimated collaboration, titled “The Dover Boys Reanimated Collab!”, was curated by animator Josh 'Zeurel' Palmer and was released on August 27, 2018, on YouTube, receiving nearly three million views.
+The reanimated collaboration, titled "The Dover Boys Reanimated Collab!", was curated by animator Josh "Zeurel" Palmer and was released on August 27, 2018, on YouTube, receiving nearly three million views.